Marking 50 years in the British Isles

 The promotion included deep price cuts, with many popular lines dropped to half price or one-third off for several consecutive weeks.
 One example was a special on light bulbs and heating products.
 With so much value to shout about the chain brought out the big guns.

-Pictured is the town crier of Preston, Lancashire in his full regalia, promoting the Golden Jubilee sale on the doorstep of the City's Woolworth store in Fishergate.
-The branch had been the second to opent and had served the local community since the Spring of 1910.
+Pictured is the town crier of Preston, Lancashire in his full regalia, promoting the Golden Jubilee sale on the doorstep of the town's Fishergate Woolies.
+It had been the second to open in the UK in 1910, occupying a prominent position opposite the Town Hall, and had moved to purpose-built premises along the street in 1923, and had served the local community with distinction.

 The slogan "Britain's Best Value" took the chain back to its founder's original vision, selling a lot for a little.